 Once you’ve made the exciting decision to join the Kohut family, our job is to make sure things go as smoothly as possible.
 We put a great deal of thought and experience into our policies, procedures, and practical processes as we constantly strive to provide outstanding service to you and your children.
 We will be in touch through a variety of emails, newsletters, print materials and phone calls to help prepare for a fantastic Kohut summer.
 Detailed information and a variety of forms will be available at different times on your Family Dashboard.
 These publications will include a Parent Handbook, a uniform catalog, a packing list, medical forms, activity requests, cabin preferences, and Trip Day sign ups amongst others.
 As always, please do not hesitate to contact us if you have any questions or concerns.

 As we get closer to the start of summer, Kamp Kohut will host a series of Spring Picnics as an opportunity for campers to meet and greet our Directors, some of our key staff, and other campers.
 Parents and siblings are welcome!
 We’ll play games, eat pizza, and try our hand at a craft project.
+Check out our Spring Picnic page for the latest updates.
 Details will be sent via mail and email.

 Big Brother/Big Sister Program